Everything You Need to Know About the Winklevoss Twins in 5 Minutes

 The Facebook Lawsuit

+Facebook was an instant success — in was even mentioned by the keynote speaker during Harvard’s 2004 graduation ceremony — and the Winklevoss twins were instantly stark-raving mad about it.
 They had eventually found a coder to finish their site, now called ConnectU, but it was not very popular and never would be.
 Facebook, however, would soon change the world.

-By September 2004, when ConnectU officially filed suit against Facebook for breach of agreement and stealing their idea, the twins had graduated from Harvard and Zuckerberg had dropped out to instead live in Silicon Valley and work on Facebook full time.
+By September 2004, when ConnectU officially filed suit against Facebook for breach of agreement and stealing their idea, the twins had graduated from Harvard.
+Zuckerberg had dropped out to instead live in Silicon Valley and work on Facebook full time.
 Peter Thiel had just invested $500,000 in the startup and things were looking bright.

 Counter Suit

-Most experts agree it was a huge sum based on the evidence made public, although apparently it wasn’t enough for the Winklevosses because they tried to have the whole thing undone.
+Most experts agree it was a huge sum based on the evidence made public, although it wasn’t enough for the Winklevosses because they tried to have the whole thing undone.
 They said the shares they received in the settlement were not as valuable as Facebook claimed.

 Finally in 2011, a judge told the twins to stick to rowing.